Belinda Carroll (comedian): Early life

 Carroll is the granddaughter of coal miners from West Virginia.

-Her mother grew up in Turkey Creek, West Virginia on a farm in a house with no electricity in her early years.
-She left school after the sixth grade.
-In 1956, at age 20, she gave birth to a son, then moved westward in 1963, working laundry and line cook jobs.
-During this time, she married and had a second son.
-In the early 1970s, her husband divorced her, leaving her in debt as a single mother.
-In 1976, at age 40, she gave birth to Carroll in Portland, Oregon.
+Carroll's mother was raised on a farm without electricity in Turkey Creek, West Virginia, and left school after the sixth grade.
+She had her first son in 1956 at the age of 20, then moved west in 1963, working in laundry services and as a line cook.
+During this period, she married and had a second son.
+Following a divorce in the early 1970s, she was left in debt as a single mother.
+In 1976, at the age of 40, she gave birth to Carroll Portland, Oregon.

 Carroll was raised in Portland in what she describes as a "really God-centered, Jesus-centered environment" in a Southern Missionary Baptist household, which she says always had the Trinity Broadcasting Network playing.
 She describes the region as "very, very conservative" and "all loggers...all industry" at the time as well as in a neighborhood "full of KKK people like skinheads, and, you know, Neo-Nazis."

 Carroll experienced "relentless" bullying as a youth.
 Her early queer influences were limited to The Original Coming Out Stories (Crossing Press, 1989), and "sneaking in the occasional gay-themed Donahue."
 She came out as a lesbian at age 15, declaring herself a lesbian feminist activist at age 16 or 17.
 Her Republican brothers and the rest of her family members were taken aback, accusing her of doing it to "be contrarian" and "trying to be political for a while."
 Carroll's mother, a Southern Missionary Baptist Christian, albeit a Southern Democrat, was "shocked," believing that Carroll was "too feminine to be a lesbian".
 She then rejected her, which prompted Carroll to move out of the house.
 She was homeless for a year and a half, couch surfing and living on the streets, even attempting suicide.

 When she returned to her mother after that period, her mother was "apologetic" and Carroll "watched her go from this really rigid, evangelical Christian with these very firm beliefs in what was sin and what wasn't sin" to someone who was able to develop non-judgmental, empathetic camaraderie with Carroll and Carroll's gay friends, saying to Carroll, in effect, when Carroll was 25, "'You know what?
 I'm glad you're gay.
 You've never let anyone define who you are, you've always been your own person.'"